datawowio/k_sequencing_gem/README/image_docs.md

 ## Photo tags class
-Description: Tag an object in the image (60 mins response time) - This model use to create answer by area.
-Moderator will be create a selection square on a image by following your instruction to finding the exactly answer on the image
+Description: Identifying an object in the image (60 mins response time) - This model is used for identifying the object within the hand drawn rectangle from the moderator, following any instructions given by the customer.

 ### Create
 ```python